 Glutathione works by regulating metabolic pathways to help cells control their reaction to oxidative stress, thereby controlling inflammation.⁶ This means glutathione can both stimulate the immune system to fight off disease and down-regulate the immune system.
 The implications of this are huge; clinical trials indicate glutathione is associated with cancer cell death and improves outcomes for ovarian cancer patients, and may be beneficial in treating a range of diseases from acute infections to diabetes.⁷, ⁸

 Here’s everything you need to know about how to take glutathione effectively.
-At The Center for Fully Functional® Health, we generally recommend patients work the antioxidant into their regular routine, especially if lab work reveals they’re low in this key player in the body.
+At our integrative medicine practice, we generally recommend patients work the antioxidant into their regular routine, especially if lab work reveals they’re low in this key player in the body.
 A liposomal glutathione or intravenous administration might become a key component of our efforts to Optimize and Support patients as they heal.

 Other patients might choose to take liposomal glutathione at home – I recommend getting yours from Researched Nutritionals.
 It’s very readily absorbed in the body, shelf-stable for easy transport (unlike some other glutathione products which require refrigeration), and has a pleasant fruity taste.